Megillat Antiochus: History

-Summary of Text
+Summary

-The scroll begins with a description of the greatness and power of Antiochus, who was mighty and victorious, and built Antioch, a city on the seacoast (a misunderstanding of Genesis Rabbah 23:1).
+The scroll begins with a description of the greatness and power of Antiochus, who was mighty and victorious, and built Antioch, a city on the seacoast.
 His general Bagras also founded a city beyond Antioch and named it after himself.

 In the twenty-third year of his reign, Antiochus determined to begin the religious war against the Jews.
 To that end he sent to Jerusalem his general Nicanor, who raged furiously against the pious Jews, and set up an idol in the Temple in Jerusalem.
 When John Gaddi, High Priest of Israel, saw this, he appeared before Nicanor's house and demanded entrance.
 Admitted to Nicanor's presence, he declared himself willing to comply with the king's demand and offer a sacrifice to the idol.
 He expressed the wish, however, that all present should leave the house since he feared that if the Jews heard of his deed, he would be stoned.
 When left alone with Nicanor, John thrust into the general's heart the dagger that he had concealed under his garments.

 After this, John waged a victorious war against the Greeks.
 As a memorial of his great deed, he erected a column with the inscription "Maccabee, the Slayer of the Mighty."
 Antiochus now sent his general Bagras (a distorted form of the name Bacchides), who at first killed Jews for observing their religious precepts.
 He was eventually compelled by the five sons of Mattathias to flee.
 He boarded a vessel and set sail for Antioch.
 When, for the second time, he moved with a mighty army against the Jews, he was not more successful.
 The five sons of Mattathias opposed him bravely, and although Judas and Eleazar lost their lives, the Jews were triumphant.
 Their success was in no small measure due to the aged Mattathias, who, after the fall of Judas, himself undertook the guidance of the battle.
 This third battle was also the last, for Bagras was burned by the Jews, and Antiochus, after a revolt of his subjects, fled to Anatolia and drowned himself.

 The Jews then purified the Second Temple.
 They were fortunate enough to find clean oil, which was needed for the holy lights, and although the quantity seemed sufficient for one day only, it lasted miraculously for eight days.
 For this reason, the Maccabees instituted the eight-day Ḥanukkah feast.